Why Le Marche is a Great Place to Teach English in Italy

 Rome.
 Florence.
 Venice.
-These Italian cities get the limelight, and with good reason; they are beautiful destinations with a ton to see and do.
+These Italian cities get the limelight, and with good reason; they’re beautiful destinations with a ton to see and do.
 But they’re also inundated with tourists.
-Venice is even considering limiting hotel rooms to halt the influx of travelers into the sinking city.
-Now, I’m not suggesting you skip any of them, but there are other gems to explore in Italy.
+Venice is even considering an entrance fee for day-trippers into the sinking city.
+Now, I’m not suggesting you skip any of them, but there are many other worthy places to experience in Italy.

 Take Le Marche, a quaint region nestled along the Adriatic Sea brimming with greenery and clean, sandy beaches.
-Participants on our English Conversation Coach and School Teaching Assistant Italy programs live with welcoming host families in towns peppering the coast, such as Civitanova Marche, Fermo, and Porto Sant’Elpidio, as well as inland hilltop towns like Macerata.
+Participants on our Language Homestay Italy program live with welcoming host families in towns peppering the coast, such as Civitanova Marche, Fermo, and Porto Sant’Elpidio, as well as inland hilltop towns like Macerata.

 It’s only 3.5 hours from Rome.